forfudan/MojoMiji/src/docs/advanced/ownership.md

 :::

-To avoid this kind of problem, the govener modified the house rules so that workers can only read other notebooks.
+To avoid this kind of problem, the governor modified the house rules so that workers can only read other notebooks.
 If they want to modify other notebooks, they need special permission.

 ::: tip Rules of planning version 3